-ACOG and SMFM (2016, reaffirmed in 2020) issued a committee opinion No. 682 which included the following conclusions and recommendations for the use of chromosomal microarray testing and next-generation sequencing in prenatal diagnosis.
+ACOG and SMFM (2016, reaffirmed in 2020 and 2023) issued a committee opinion No. 682, which included the following conclusions and recommendations for the use of chromosomal microarray testing and next-generation sequencing in prenatal diagnosis.
 Note that while whole exome sequencing is addressed in this opinion, whole genome sequencing is not yet recommended:

 "Whole-exome sequencing also is a broad molecular diagnostic approach to identify the etiology for fetal abnormalities, and whole-exome sequencing of fetal DNA obtained by amniocentesis, chorionic villi, or umbilical cord blood is being offered on a research basis in some laboratories and for specific clinical indications in other laboratories.
-Published data on the prenatal applications of whole-exome sequencing are limited to case series and case reports.
-However, these series suggest that a genomic abnormality may be identified in up to 20-30% of fetuses with multiple anomalies for which standard genetic testing results (ie, karyotype, microarray, or both) are normal.
-These cases illustrate how whole-exome sequencing potentially may be used to provide families with a definitive diagnosis, accurate estimates of recurrence risk, and even the options of preimplantation genetic testing or early prenatal diagnosis in a future pregnancy."
+However, the routine use of wholegenome or whole-exome sequencing for prenatal diagnosis is not recommended outside of the context of clinical trials until sufficient peer-reviewed data and validation studies are published." (p.
+4)